 Imports: In 2019 the top importers of Scrap Copper were China ($5.12B), Germany ($2.43B), South Korea ($1.56B), Belgium ($1.12B), and Japan ($1.08B).

-Tariffs: In 2018 the average tariff for Scrap Copper was 2.27%, been the 1203 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Scrap Copper was 2.27%, making it the 1203rd lowest tariff using the HS4 product classification.